-Exception: Double width (RV) gates which are not the sole means of ingress and egress shall not be required to be self-closing and self-latching but must be padlocked at all times when not being used.
+Exception: Double width (RV) gates, which are not the sole means of ingress and egress, shall not be required to be self-closing and self-latching but must be padlocked at all times when not in use.

 8. My neighbor is running a business out of his house is that legal?

-Home Occupations are allowed in all zoning districts subject to the guidelines below:
+Home Occupations are allowed in all zoning districts subject to the following guidelines:

 A. Incidental to Principal Residential Use.
 A Home Occupation use is incidental to the principal use of the dwelling unit for residential purposes.

 B. Location.
 Other than Home Occupation Day Care, a Home Occupation use may only be conducted within the dwelling unit or an accessory structure.

 1. Other than family members residing within the dwelling unit located on the lot or parcel, there shall be no more than one full time equivalent employee working at the home occupation.

 2. The lot or parcel shall not be used as a headquarters for the assembly of employees for instruction or other purposes, including dispatch to other locations.

 1. The residential character of the property shall be maintained.
 There shall be no signs, display of merchandise or stock in trade, outdoor storage of materials, or other exterior indication of a home occupation.